MLouedec/Demo_enclosing_method/README.md

 x2_dot = -sin(x1)-2*x2+w1

-Three state ellipsoids are tested: Q1 (is robust positive invariant), Q2 (is not positive invariant) and Q3 (is too small to be verified positive invariant).
+Three state ellipsoids are tested: Q1 (robust positive invariant), Q2 (not positive invariant) and Q3 (too small to be verified positive invariant).
 The noise amplitude can be tuned with "Wi_box".
 Results are visible in pendulum_result/ .